mbbu-beep/cybersecurity-blogs/personal-cybersecurity/mfa-is-not-optional.md

 > *Solution*: Use a primary method and a backup

-A practical setup could include:
+#### A practical setup could include:
 - Your current email and phone number
 - A passkey, security key, or authenticator app
 - Recovery codes stored somewhere secure

-### Did you know?

-Did you know that you can add passkeys to your password manager?
+##### Did you know that you can add passkeys to your password manager?
 Simple!

-> [!IMPORTANT]
-## What You Can Do Now
+# What You Can Do Now

 - Implement a password manager to ensure all passwords are unique and random
 - Turn on MFA for your email, financial, social media, and work accounts.
 - Choose an authenticator app, passkey, or security key when available.
 - Add at least one secure backup method.

-Save your recovery codes somewhere safe and separate from the account.
+- Save your recovery codes somewhere safe and separate from the account.

-> Do not wait until an account is compromised to find out whether your recovery options work.
+##### Do not wait until an account is compromised to find out whether your recovery options work.

 ### About This Article

 This article is for general educational purposes.
 Security features and recommendations may change over time.

 *Written by Molly Ussery | Last updated: 8/5/2026*